AI Spending Is Accelerating Again: Why Chips, Memory, and Infrastructure Are the New Battleground

 We are watching the largest capital misallocation in the history of human engineering, or we are watching the birth of the next utility grid.
 There is no middle ground.

-Enterprise tech spending is barreling toward $6.15 trillion by 2026.
-If you look under the hood of those Gartner forecasts, it is not going toward better SaaS apps or refactoring legacy Java monoliths.
+Enterprise tech spending is barreling toward a staggering $6.15 trillion by 2026.
+If you look under the hood of those Gartner forecasts and earnings call transcripts, this money is not going toward better SaaS apps, consumer-facing features, or refactoring legacy Java monoliths into modern microservices.
 It is going to bare metal.
 The hyperscalers are in a bloodbath to build out infrastructure, and they are buying hardware at a scale that makes the crypto mining craze look like a children’s bake sale.

-For the last three years, the narrative was simple: hoard NVIDIA GPUs, train massive foundation models, and pray the unit economics eventually make sense.
+For the last three years, the narrative in Silicon Valley and Wall Street was simple: hoard NVIDIA GPUs, train massive foundation models, throw compute at the problem, and pray the unit economics eventually make sense.

 The models are trained.
 They work.
-Now we have to run them.
-The transition from experimentation to broad adoption means the bottleneck has shifted from model architecture to raw, unadulterated infrastructure.
+GPT-4, Llama 3, Claude 3.5—they are remarkable.
+Now, we have to run them at scale.
+The transition from experimentation to broad commercial adoption means the bottleneck has shifted entirely from model architecture to raw, unadulterated infrastructure.
+We are no longer just teaching the brain to think; we are trying to power billions of thoughts per second without melting down the power grid.

 Welcome to the inference era.